junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 He picks up all the scattered black feathers, collecting them inside the clothes, wrapping them into a small bundle, holding them like a cradle.

-That's when he replayed Arthur's words in his head and realizes, "He said he's gonna tell me where you are, means you must be still alive.
-Cas, I'll find you.
+That's when he replays Arthur's words in his head and realizes, "He said he's gonna tell me where you are, which means you must be still alive.
+Castiel, I'll find you.
 And I'll save you.
 I promise."

 <br>